 Japan House, 101-111, Kensington High Street, W8 5SA

 The Mason's Arms

-Here's another pub that's offering freebies in the hope that will get people through the door even at an unsociable hour.
-At The Mason's Arms it's either a coffee or a pint of Guinness to get you through the game.
-The pub's showing the majority of matches, but doesn't seem to have the stomach for the 5.45 starts.
+Here's another pub that's offering freebies in the hope that it will get people through the door, even at an unsociable hour.
+At The Mason's Arms, it's either a coffee or a pint of Guinness to get you through the game.
+The pub's showing the final, even if it didn't have the stomach for the 5.45am starts earlier in the tournament.
 Weak.
 They'd never make it at scrum-half.

 The Mason's Arms, 169 Battersea Park Road, SW8 4BT